French Connections - Slave Trade Project

 In recent years, however, there has been great effort to recognize France’s role in the trade and how the nation became involved in the transatlantic trade.
 As in the United States, slavery is not a popular topic, and it has been easier in France to avoid discussions due to heritage differences in France versus the United States.

-Review the links, slide shows, reports, and curriculum materials below to learn more about France and the slave trade.
+Review the links, slide shows, reports, exhibits, and curriculum materials below to learn more about France and the slave trade.
 Some of these documents are in .pdf format and require Adobe Acrobat Reader.

 Weather or Not, Here I Come!
 (2010 article, slave trade, Kingsley Heritage Celebration)